Existence and nonexistence of minimizers for classical capillarity problems in presence of nonlocal repulsion and gravity: Introduction

 In the context of minimization of energies with general Riesz-type potential in the Euclidean space $\R^n$, Novaga and Pratelli in \cite{NovagaPratelli} showed the existence of minimizers in a generalized sense.
 Later on, Carazzato, Fusco and Pratelli in \cite{CarazzatoFuscoPratelli} showed that the ball is the unique minimizer in the small mass regime when the nonlocal kernel $g$ is radial and decreasing.
 Pegon in \cite{PegonLarge} proved that, if the kernel $g$ decays sufficiently fast at infinity and if the volume is sufficiently large, then minimizers exist and converge to a ball as the volume goes to infinity.
 Then, Merlet and Pegon \cite{MerletPegon} proved that in the planar case minimizers are actually balls in the large mass regime.
 In \cite{NovagaOnoueFractional}, Novaga and Onoue obtained existence of minimizers for any volume and convergence to a ball as volume goes to infinity, if the Riesz potential decays sufficiently fast and even if the perimeter $P(E)$ is replaced by the fractional perimeter $P_s(E)$, $0 < s < 1$.
 We refer to \cite{BessasNovagaOnoue, CesaroniNovagaNonlocal, MelletWu, MuratovSimon, RigotEnsemble} and references therein for further results on variational problems involving nonlocal energies.
-The first result in this paper is an existence result in the capillarity context and in the small mass regime, together with a qualitative properties of volume constrained minimizers.
+The first result in this paper is an existence result in the capillarity context and in the small mass regime, together with a bound on the Fraenkel asymmetry and some qualitative properties of volume constrained minimizers.
+At the same time, under suitable conditions on the potential energies, existence result extends to all masses.

-\begin{theorem} Let $g$ be a $\rr$-admissible $q$-decreasing function, $q \ge 0$, and let $G$ be a $\g$-admissible function.
-There exists a mass $\bar m = \bar m(n, \lambda, g, G, q) > 0$ such that, for every $m \in (0, \bar m)$, there exists a minimizer of $\ff^\lambda$ in the class Moreover, if $g$ is also infinitesimal, minimizers are indecomposable and, if in addition $g$ is symmetric, minimizers are essentially bounded.
+\begin{theorem} Let $g$ be a $\rr$-admissible $q$-growing function, $q \ge 0$, and let $G$ be a $\g$-admissible function.
+There exists a mass $\bar m = \bar m(n, \lambda, g, G, q) > 0$ such that, for every $m \in (0, \bar m)$, there exists a minimizer $E$ of $\ff^\lambda$ in the class and it satisfies Moreover, if $g$ is also infinitesimal, minimizers are indecomposable and, if in addition $g$ is symmetric, minimizers are essentially bounded.